2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 For Rousseau, property is not prior to law; it is merely a convention established by the general will and within the limits it decides.
 As a result, there is no freedom or right that exists independently of society and the goodwill of legislators.
 But if one dissociates the right to property, it easily justifies false rights, which are only acquired by violating the rights of others.

-For example: the right to work or the right to housing.
+For example, the right to work or the right to housing.

 ![image](assets/en/123.webp)